Our review of the Helix series of sonar units by Humminbird comes in at 4/5 stars.

 With MEGA down imaging, they also now have the full 360-degree mode for MEGA imaging to give you an all-around view of the water around your boat.
 Note that 360 imaging is only available if you purchase the transducer for it.

 Side imaging was a real game-changer when it first appeared and has become a feature of sonar units that many anglers simply can’t live without.

 Side imaging directs the sonar beams to the sides of the boat, allowing you to see structure or suspended fish to your left and right, as well as down.

 This feature is great for mapping out weed lines or any type of structure, which you can then set waypoints to by putting the cursor directly over the object in question, which will automatically be put on your GPS map.

 Down Imaging and CHIRP

 Down imaging is more of a classic sonar tool, except that the imaging is extremely clear and high definition.
 Tree branches, fish, and rocks are all clear and present, with the ability to even see fish in and amongst a tree limb and branches.

 CHIRP, on the other hand, is your standard sonar picture, with the varying colors indicating weak to solid readings and structures like tree branches looking more like blobs than tree branches in many cases.

 Mapping and Chartplotting

 Humminbird has Integrated mapping systems in each GPS unit and is based on data from both Lakemaster and the NOAA, but some of these maps, like C-MAP, can be pretty basic and lack fine contour detail on some bodies of water.

 These maps are, in my opinion, typically much more accurate on the water than the standard integrated maps and in terms of aftermarket mapping solutions for unit wins.

-The Helix units feature the Autochart plus feature, which is great in aiding anglers uncover lakes that don’t have a map on the integrated or aftermarket options.
+The Helix units feature the Autochart plus feature, which is great in helping anglers uncover lakes that don’t have a map on the integrated or aftermarket options.